WHAT IS REIKI?

 As of today, science does not yet know the mechanisms of action for Reiki treatment.
-However, there are theories about Reiki healing techniques.
-Reiki emanates naturally through the physical body.
-All living beings have Reiki, animals, plants, humans, and much more.
-Learning Reiki makes us aware of the web of life that vibrates as a constant flow within us and around us reminding us of our true nature and capacity to heal ourselves from within.
+However, there are theories that supports that Reiki, as spiritual energy, emanates naturally through the physical body.
+All living beings have Reiki/spiritual energy, animals, plants, humans, and much more.
+The practice of Reiki makes us aware of the web of life that vibrates as a constant flow within us and around us reminding us of our true nature and capacity to heal ourselves from within.
 As a hands-on practice, the inherent healing mechanism of the body is naturally stimulated by "laying of hands" on/above the body.
 Once the body senses the vibrational flow of the Ki energy through the hands, its innate mechanisms to heal itself engage.
 A deep cleaning process is then stimulated that will enhance and restore a free flow of energy according to what is needed.
 By nature, the body is always trying to create a state of balance, and through this process, comes healing, wellness, and a sense of unity and harmony within ourselves and our life.
 The stronger the ki of the practitioner is, the deeper the healing.

 WHAT IS THE SYSTEM OF REIKI?